Before Sunset: Plot

 Nine years after meeting Céline in Vienna, (Note: As depicted in Before Sunrise (1995)) Jesse has written a bestselling novel; This Time, based on their time together.
 During a book tour in Europe, he does a promotional talk about it at Shakespeare and Company in Paris, where three journalists interview him: one is convinced the novel's characters meet again, another that they do not, and a third who wants them to, but is doubtful that will occur.
 Céline pops up as Jesse is finishing.

 Required to leave for the airport in an hour, Jesse and Céline use the time to roam Paris.
 He is very surprised to see her.
 Céline explains that she has lived in Paris for some years, and in fact the bookstore where Jesse had spoken about the book is one she visits often.
 Seeing the promotional visit on a poster, she had come to see him.

 Discussing This Time, Céline admits she had read it twice, amazed at all of its detail describing that one unforgettable night.
 Their conversation soon becomes deeply personal, and they passionately discuss work, politics and lament their failure to meet again in Vienna or exchange contact details.

 Céline says she did not return as promised, as her grandmother had died and she had to attend the funeral, and Jesse claims that he did not come back either.
 However, after Céline asks him why he did not, he confesses that he actually did.
 They then both agree that it had not been a good idea to not exchange their contact details.

 Talking about that long night together, Céline initially insists they had not been physically intimate.
 Incredulous, Jesse even remembers the brand of condoms they had used.
 Céline then asks if it had been in the cemetery, but he insists it had been in the park.
-She then says she may have mentally blocked it, as she often does when they are painful.
+She then says she may have mentally blocked it, as she often does when memories are painful.